County up two confirmed cases

-Lawrence County reported two new confirmed COVID-19 cases over the holiday weekend, state health officials said Tuesday.
+Lawrence County reported two new confirmed COVID-19 cases Friday, state health officials.

 The county’s death total stayed at 216.
-There were also seven probable cases reported.
+There were no probable cases reported.

-The number of Pennsylvanians who are fully vaccinated is up to 5,445,626, which is 60.5 percent of the eligible population.
+The number of Pennsylvanians who are fully vaccinated is up to 5,484,027.

 At UPMC Jameson Hospital, there are two COVID-19 patients.
-The state health department reported no adult ICU beds are available with five currently staffed.
+The state health department reported three adult ICU beds are available with five currently staffed.

 There are no COVID-19 ventilators in use and no adult patients in the COVID-19 intensive care unit.